Antz: Plot

-Z and Bala go in search of Insectopia, initially mistaking a human picnic for it, but are told otherwise by Muffy and Chip, a middle class couple of wasps.
-They are suddenly attacked by a human wielding a fly swatter, which kills Muffy, and Bala gets stuck on a piece of gum beneath the human's shoe.
-Z attempts to rescue her, but gets stuck as well; the human flicks them off the shoe, and they land in Insectopia, revealed to be a trash can overfilled with decaying food.
-After interrogating Weaver, Mandible learns that Z is searching for Insectopia and sends Cutter to find it.
-That night, Cutter arrives at Insectopia and forcibly flies Bala back to the colony.
+Elsewhere, Z and Bala mistake a human picnic for Insectopia and are told otherwise by upper-class wasps, Muffy and Chip.
+They are then attacked by a human, who kills Muffy with a fly swatter.
+Z and Bala get stuck to gum beneath the human's shoe, which the human removes using a coin and drops them in Insectopia (a trash can overfilled with decaying food).
+Mandible interrogates Weaver, and learns that Z is searching for Insectopia; he sends Cutter out to find it, who later arrives there and forcibly flies Bala back to the colony.
 Seeing Z's desperation at Bala's abduction, a drunken Chip, mourning Muffy's death, flies Z back to the colony.
 Z rescues Bala and together they discover that the Mega Tunnel will flood upon completion and that Mandible intends to drown the Queen, along with the workers, and restart the colony with Bala as his queen.

-Bala goes to save the Queen while Z attempts to stop work on the tunnel in time, but it begins to flood.
+Bala goes to save the Queen while Z attempts to stop work on the tunnel, but it begins to flood.
 Z and Bala unify the queen and workers into building a ladder towards the surface as the water rises.
 Meanwhile, Mandible gathers the soldiers on the surface and gloats about creating a new, stronger colony.
 When the worker ants break through the surface, Cutter betrays Mandible and helps them.
-An enraged Mandible tries to attack Cutter, but Z intervenes and he and Mandible fall into the flooded tunnel.
+An enraged Mandible tries to attack Cutter, but Z intervenes, and he and Mandible fall into the flooded tunnel.
 Mandible dies striking a root and Z nearly drowns, but is rescued by Cutter and resuscitated by Bala.
-Z is praised for his heroism, and he and Bala become a couple.
-With Mandible gone for good, the colony is finally free with no rules and Z is finally content with his place in the world.
-The camera then zooms out to show the anthill is in Central Park in New York City.
+Z is praised for his heroism, and he and Bala become a couple and, with the colony no longer subject to its previous rules, is finally content with his place in the world.